JuliaRegistries/Registrator.jl/README.md

 The Julia package manager **does not** rely on git tags and GitHub releases.
 However, Registrator will generate a `git tag` command for you to optionally create a corresponding tag with your package version, or you can use TagBot as is mentioned above.

+### Note on documentation build

+The docs for your project will be automatically built by [DocumentationGenerator.jl](https://github.com/JuliaDocs/DocumentationGenerator.jl).
+Please see that repo for details.
+Your docs should show up at pkg.julialang.org/docs.

 ## Approving pull requests on the registry

 Currently, a registry maintainer will manually merge the pull request made by Registrator.
 We will soon have a CI system to check and auto-merge without human intervention.